Best Medicare Advantage Plans in California (2026)

 Understanding Medicare Advantage Plans

-Medicare Advantage plans (Part C) are private insurance alternatives to Original Medicare that bundle hospital, medical and often prescription drug coverage into a single plan.
-These plans must cover everything Original Medicare does but frequently include extra benefits like dental, vision and hearing coverage.
+Medicare Advantage plans (Part C) are private insurance alternatives to Original Medicare that bundle hospital, medical and prescription drug coverage into one plan.
+These plans cover everything Original Medicare does and may add dental, vision and hearing benefits.

-• CMS Star Ratings: Medicare rates plans on a 1-5 star scale based on quality and performance.
-Plans with 4 stars or higher demonstrate strong customer satisfaction, effective care management and reliable service.
+• CMS Star Ratings: Medicare rates plans on a 1 to 5 star scale based on quality and performance.
+Plans with 4 stars or higher earn high customer satisfaction scores and deliver quality care.

-• Monthly Premiums: You'll pay your Part B premium plus any additional plan premium.
-Many Medicare Advantage plans charge $0 in additional monthly premiums, though costs vary by coverage level and your location.
+• Monthly premiums: You'll pay your Part B premium plus any plan premium.
+Many Medicare Advantage plans charge $0 in monthly premiums, though costs vary by coverage level and location.

-• Maximum Out-of-Pocket (MOOP) Limits: These caps protect you from excessive medical costs by limiting your annual spending on covered services.
-Once you reach your MOOP limit, your plan covers 100% of covered services for the rest of the year.
+• Maximum out-of-pocket (MOOP) limits: These caps limit your annual spending on covered services.
+After you reach your MOOP limit, your plan covers 100% of covered services for the rest of the year.

-• Drug Coverage: Most Medicare Advantage plans include prescription drug coverage (Part D) built into the plan.
-Check your plan's formulary to confirm your medications are covered and understand any restrictions or prior authorization requirements.
+• Drug coverage: Most Medicare Advantage plans include prescription drug coverage (Part D).
+Check your plan's formulary to confirm coverage for your medications and understand any restrictions or prior authorization requirements.

 Company Image